 Excellent sources of education regarding eating local and seasonally are found on Charlotte’s Resource Page.

 Here is an article from Daily OM for inspiration:

 The health of the intestinal system is integral to the optimum function of our immune system.

-	Everything our body has ever been or ever will be is dependent upon nutrition.
-Every building block,

-	every bone cell, even the sheen of our hair, is the result of the food we eat.
-But what good does it

-	do to select high quality food if its nutrients are not fully absorbed?
+Everything our body has ever been or will be is dependent upon nutrition.
+Every building block, every bone cell, even the sheen of our hair, is the result of the food we eat.
+But what good does it do to select high quality food if its nutrients are not fully absorbed?

-	Inadequate digestion is thought to be a significant cause of food allergies and the rapidly growing

-	problem of autoimmune disease in our country.
-When not digested completely, food can initiate

-	allergic reactions in the body, causing inflammation and immune sensitivity.
-This can lead to

-	chronic inflammatory conditions and certain types of arthritis and other autoimmune disease.
+Inadequate digestion is thought to be a significant cause of food allergies and the rapidly growing problem of autoimmune disease in our country.
+When not digested completely, food can initiate allergic reactions in the body, causing inflammation and immune sensitivity.
+This can lead to chronic inflammatory conditions, certain types of arthritis and other autoimmune disease.